term7/MacOS-Privacy-and-Security-Enhancements/05_WiFi-OFF/README.md

 **MORE INFO**<br>
 [https://term7.info/wifi-off/](https://term7.info/wifi-off/)

-On Linux it is relativey easy to configure your Laptop to start with its Wi-Fi interface switched off.
-For example Ubuntu remebers the last state of your Wi-Fi, which means when you switch off your Wi-Fi it will reboot with your Wi-Fi switched off.

-This is not so easy on MacOS.
-Apple computers often restore the last known Wi-Fi state after a reboot, but this isn't guaranteed.
-If switched off, Wi-Fi may still turn back on automatically due to system services overriding the previous state.
-There’s no setting to prevent this, so we created a tool to keep Wi-Fi off at startup.
+While macOS is supposed to remember your last Wi-Fi state after a reboot, this isn’t reliable: Wi-Fi may turn back on automatically when you reboot your computer, either due to system processes or simply because you forgot to turn it off before shutdown.
+Since there’s no built-in setting to prevent this, we created a tool that keeps Wi-Fi disabled at startup.
+When you need it, just re-enable Wi-Fi manually with one click.

 Your Mac always will probe for known networks are broadcast at boot.
 MAC address randomization is only used when scanning, not when joining networks.
 Auto-join behavior makes Evil Twin attacks and Man-in-the-Middle attacks more viable.